Dudu Fisher: Biography

 The son of a Holocaust survivor, Fisher was born in Petah Tikva, Israel.
-Fisher had a son in June 2016.
-His second wife Tali is his promoter and his agent.
+Fisher has three children from his first wife, Tova Fisher, and had a son from his second wife Rotel Elia in June 2016.
+Rotel is his promoter and his agent.

 Cantorial career

 Fisher began cantorial studies at age 22, after his discharge from the army following three years of service that included the Yom Kippur War.
 He studied at the Tel Aviv Academy of Music, and studied privately under Cantor Shlomo Ravitz.
 He then took up the cantorial position at the Great Synagogue in Tel Aviv, followed by four years in South Africa.
 For over 20 years, he was the cantor at Kutsher's Hotel in the Catskills during the Jewish high holidays.
 In 2005, he became the Chief Cantor of the Hampton Synagogue in Westhampton Beach, New York and its now defunct subsidiary, the New York Synagogue in Manhattan.

 Les Misérables

-After being mesmerised by the London performance of the 1980s hit musical, Fisher, despite no prior acting experience, requested the part in a Hebrew production of Les Misérables.
+After being mesmerised by the London performance of the 1980s hit musical, Fisher, despite having no prior acting experience, requested the part in a Hebrew production of Les Misérables.
 He played its leading role, Jean Valjean, in Israel from 1987-90.
 In 1988 he was invited to perform the role before Queen Elizabeth II.
 He played the role on New York City's Broadway during the winter of 1993-1994, and later at London's West End.
 At both venues, Fisher was the first performer excused from Friday night and Saturday performances, as he is an Orthodox Jew and was not able to perform because of the Sabbath.